H-IAAC/BehaviorTrees/README.md

 Latest release area avaiable in the [Releases](https://github.com/H-IAAC/BehaviorTrees/releases) page.

+Can also be installed using git url in `Package Manager`: https://github.com/H-IAAC/BehaviorTrees.git?path=BehaviorTrees/Assets/BehaviorTrees

 - Create a new `Behavior Tree` in "Create\Behavior Tree\Behavior Tree"
 - Double click for open the editor.
 - Add the nodes and connect to the root.